 This CIPP/E Study Guide post contains affiliate links.
 When you buy through links on our site we may earn a small commission.
 As an Amazon Associate we earn from qualifying purchases.
 This helps us keep our website and study groups up and running at no additional cost to you.

-Here, you’ll find a comprehensive, free study guide compiled from my own experience studying for and taking the CIPP/E exam as well as the experiences shared by hundreds of members of our study group community.
+This comprehensive, free study guide is compiled from my own experience of taking the CIPP/E exam as well as the experiences shared by hundreds of our study group members.

 Privacy Study Group is not affiliated with or endorsed by the International Association of Privacy Professionals (IAPP).
-Our team has carefully curated this guide to provide you insights, reviews, tips and tricks to help you prepare for (and pass!) this challenging exam.
+Our team has carefully curated this guide to provide you insights, reviews, tips and tricks to help you pass this challenging exam.

 What is the CIPP/E?